Clemapfel/jluna/docs/manual.md

 println("julia prints: ", result)
 ```

 Note the explicit trailing return type `-> Any*`.
-It is recommended to always specify it when using lambdas in `jluna` (and, to some, in C++ in general).
-Specifying `-> void` will make the function return `nothing` to julia.
+It is recommended to always specify it when using lambdas in `jluna` (and, for style reasons only, in C++ in general).
+Specifying `-> void` will make the function return `nothing` to julia, specifying `-> Any*` will make the return value available to julia, regardless of its type.

 #### Calling Functions

-After having registered a function, we can now call it (from within julia) using `cppcall`, which is provided by the julia-side `jluna` module (and exported into global scope).
+After having registered a function, we are now able call it (from within julia) using `cppcall`, which is provided by the julia-side `jluna` module (and exported into global scope during `State::initialize`).

 It has the following signature: